OfficeDev/O365-ASPNETMVC-Start/README.md

    - RouteConfig.cs
    - web.config
    - Startup.cs
+   - Startup.Auth.cs
    - packages.config

 ## Troubleshooting ##

 If you see any errors while installing packages, for example, *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient" version="1.0.21"*, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.
 We'll also work on shortening the folder names in a future update.
+There is a long file name restriction of about 260 characters in Visual Studio.

+Your browser will not display a web page if you try to sign-in and the application doesn't have the Users and Groups,  **Enable sign-on and read users’ profiles** option selected.

-You will get the following error if IIS is not enabled: "Specified argument was out of the range of valid values.Parameter name: site"
+The **Specified argument was out of the range of valid values.Parameter name: site** will occur if IIS is not enabled.

+An incorrect tenant identifier will return a 404 HTTP status code.
 ## Copyright ##

 Copyright (c) Microsoft.
 All rights reserved.